wearrrrr/ResourceDragon/PLUGIN_API.md

 ### Build Process

-1. Create your plugin directory in `plugins/your_plugin_name/`
+1. Create your plugin directory, should be a separate project.
 2. Write your plugin implementation
 3. Create a CMakeLists.txt file
-4. Build with: `mkdir build && cd build && cmake .. && make`
+4. Build with: `mkdir build && cd build && cmake .. -G Ninja && ninja`
-5. The resulting shared library will be placed in the `plugins/` directory
+5. The resulting shared library should be placed in the `plugins/` directory

 ## Example Plugin